ceph/ceph/doc/radosgw/pubsub-module.rst

 This sync module provides a publish and subscribe mechanism for the object store modification events.
 Events are published into predefined topics.
 Topics can be subscribed to, and events can be pulled from them.
 Events need to be acked.
 Also, events will expire and disappear after a period of time.

-A push notification mechanism exists too, currently supporting HTTP and AMQP0.9.1 endpoints.
+A push notification mechanism exists too, currently supporting HTTP and AMQP0.9.1 endpoints, on top of storing the events in Ceph.
+If events should only be pushed to an endpoint and do not need to be stored in Ceph, the `Bucket Notification`_ mechanism should be used instead of pubsub sync module.

 A user can create different topics.
 A topic entity is defined by its user and its name.
 A user can only manage its own topics, and can only subscribe to events published by buckets it owns.

-In order to publish events for specific bucket a notification needs to be created.
-A notification can be created only on subset of event types, or for all event types (default).
+In order to publish events for specific bucket a notification entity needs to be created.
+A notification can be created on a subset of event types, or for all event types (default).
-There can be multiple notifications for any specific topic.
+There can be multiple notifications for any specific topic, and the same topic could be used for multiple notifications.

 A subscription to a topic can also be defined.
 There can be multiple subscriptions for any specific topic.